Frequently Asked Questions

 Refunds: Due to the nature of our event Manitoba Marathon does not offer refunds, or deferrals -no exceptions.

-If you are injured or your training has gone better than you expected we do offer event switches please see below!
+If you are injured or your training has gone better than you expected we do offer event changes please see below!

-We offer event switches and bib transfers.
-These may be done online until June 1st, or in person at our office until June 15th. **After this date changes may be done at the Global News Fit Expo on June 19th and 20th at late registration.
+We offer event changes and bib transfers.
+These may be done online, or in person at our office until June 13th. **After this date changes may be done at the Fit Expo on June 17th and 18th at late registration.
 There is a $20 change fee (plus processing fees and any event fee increases if applicable).

 I’ve never run before, what should I know?